blockchain-unica/social-good/Categories/Financial_Inclusion/kora.md

 In particular the platform foresee the presence of special user that will behaves as *exchange*, so that they can provide others with (fiat) cash.

-Each user will log in the network providing certification of thei own identity, either through documentation, or to biological proofs.
+Each user will log in the network providing certification of their own identity, either through documentation, or through  biological proofs.
 For the identification part, it will be used the application [uPort](https://www.uport.me/).

 Also, the platform is going to implement a protocol for egovernance, so that main decisions about the platform itself will be settled by users.